 MailChimp List Management

-MailChimp does provide the possibility to create different lists in order to tailor your email campaigns according to your audience’s interests.
+MailChimp provides the possibility to create different lists.
 However, the main limitation here is that the lists are mutually exclusive.
-This means that you won’t be able to send a campaign to users that appear on different lists.
+You won’t be able to send a campaign to users that appear on different lists.
 As an alternative, you can divide your contacts list into groups or segments, or use a tag system.
 Nonetheless, these processes take longer and are less straightforward than building a list.

 ActiveCampaign List Management